rust-lang/rfcs/text/0000-target-tier-policy.md

 tests, and will reject patches that fail to build or pass the testsuite on a target.
 We hold tier 1 targets to our highest standard of requirements.

-Any new tier 1 target requires compiler team approval based on these requirements.
+Any new tier 1 target must be reviewed and approved by the compiler team based on these requirements.

 In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 1 CI-related requirements.
 This